PauloGoncalvesBH/contract-test-nirvana/README.md

 #### Pact status print on Consumer commit

-The status on commit shows which providers have verified the published consumer and which tags have been executed.
+The status on commit shows which providers have verified the published consumer and which branch have been executed.

-In the example in the image, the consumer is successfully integrating with the _client-service_ provider that is published in `production` and in the `main` branch.
+In the example in the image, the consumer is successfully integrating with the _client-service_ provider that is deployed to `production` and in the `main` branch.

 Clicking on _details_ will open the Pactflow page containing the contract published in the commit and all the execution details.